mikesol/wall/docs/src/syntax-2.md

 ## Pattern matching

 Wall supports pattern matching for assignments.
-The left-hand side of the assignment must be a function that maps keys to functions that accept the right-hand side as an argument and returns a value.
+The left-hand side of the assignment must be a function that maps each key to a function that accept the right-hand side as an argument and returns a value.
+To read up on what `flip` and `invoke` do, you can see [Functions 2](./functions-2).

 ```
 w> { a: flip invoke x, b: flip invoke y } = { x: 1, y: 2 }